Woman accuses 'Sex and the City' actor Chris Noth of groping - NewsBreak

 Woman accuses 'Sex and the City' actor Chris Noth of groping

-LOS ANGELES (Reuters) - A New York musician on Thursday accused “Sex and the City” actor Chris Noth of groping her nearly 20 years ago and threatening to ruin her career if she told anyone about their encounter.
+LOS ANGELES, Dec 23 (Reuters) - A New York musician on Thursday accused "Sex and the City" actor Chris Noth of groping her nearly 20 years ago and threatening to ruin her career if she told anyone about their encounter.

 Singer-songwriter Lisa Gentile made the accusation following a Dec.
 16 Hollywood Reporter story that said two women, whose real names they did not disclose, had accused Noth of sexual assault in 2004 and 2015.